Food Processing & Trade

 • Bulky fresh: Potatoes, cassava, sugar beets

-• Perishable high-value: Fruits, vegetables, sugarcane requiring refrigeration
+• Perishable high-value / fresh produce: Fruits, vegetables, sugarcane requiring refrigeration

 • Chilled meat: Temperature-controlled meat transport